OctopusDeploy/blog/blog/2021-08/safe-schema-updates-5-loose-coupling-mitigates-human-problems/index.md

 ## Bounded Contexts enable Bounded Autonomy

 In an ideal world, where reviews are necessary, they should be carried out by someone who is able to read the code while it’s still fresh, understand the consequences, and provide insightful recommendations about improvements.
 Where regulatory compliance is concerned, the review should (as a minimum) be carried out by an engineer who understands the systems well enough to spot any potentially fraudulent changes.
-(Note: this generally requires a great deal of technical skill/experience.)
+(Note: this often requires a great deal of technical skill as well as some hands on experience working with the codebase.)
 Preventing fraud, after all, is the entire point of the Sarbanes-Oxley (SOX) Act.

-Since Continuous Integration teaches us to prioritise merging over diverging (as discussed earlier in this series), the reviewer should also prioritise the code review over anything they are currently working on.
+Since continuous integration teaches us to prioritise merging over diverging (see part 3), the reviewer should also prioritise the code review (merging) over any new changes they are currently working on (diverging).
 Ideally, within minutes of the change being submitted for approval, the reviewer(s) should pause whatever they are doing and review the change.

 That’s right.
 It should be *expected* that reviewers take a break from any new development work, in order to prioritise the merging and deployment of “dev-complete” work.